yansteimle/virtual-gallery-chatbot/README.md

 Course project created by Yan Steimle (7685882) for the course CSI 5180 at the University of Ottawa in the Winter 2021 session.

-The video for the project presentation is available here: https://youtu.be/ifD_88IljUg
+The video for the project presentation is available here: https://youtu.be/SjXwglT-NB4 Note that this is a re-upload of the original video.
+The content is unchanged, but the video quality is better.

 ### Contents